mugoh/Linear_Systems_Reduction/README.md

 ```

 ## Usage
-The LAB has four examples and exercises
+The LAB has five examples and exercises
 1. Running the examples
 - To run an example, pass the name of that example as an argument as shown below